polcak/jsrestrictor/website/content/pages/faq.md

 JShelter in Firefox for Android regularly but a volunteer that tracks the status of JShelter in Firefox for Android is welcomed.

-##### I cannot see JShelter listed in the addons supported by Firefox for Android.

-For whatever reason, Mozilla decided to only present [a small number of curated extensions](https://support.mozilla.org/en-US/kb/find-and-install-add-ons-firefox-android) in their mobile application by default.
-There are some great extensions there like uBlock Origin, NoScript, and DarkReader, but JShelter was not one of them.

-You should be able to workaround the limitations by creating a [collection with JShelter](https://www.androidpolice.com/install-add-on-extension-mozilla-firefox-android/).

-A change in the policy of the default extensions listed by Addons Mozilla.org is out of our control.

 ### Other questions

 #### What is a wrapper?